 Windows freezes or stops responding frequently

-Tip: This document contains recommendations on what to do if the computer frequently freezes or completely halts.
-An easy way to determine if your computer is in this situation is by pressing the Num Lock button on the keyboard and watching the Num Lock led to see if it turns off and on.
+This page provides recommendations on what to do if your computer frequently freezes or completely halts.
+To determine if your computer is frozen, press the Num Lock button on the keyboard and watch if the Num Lock LED (light-emitting diode) turns off and on.

 Software related issue

-A computer locking up or freezing is often is caused by a software related issue.
-If you're encountering lockups when the computer is opening a particular program, make sure you have all the latest updates for that program.
+A computer locking up or freezing is often is caused by software related issues.
+If you are encountering lockups when the computer is opening a particular program, make sure you have all the latest updates for all running programs.
 You can find the latest updates for your software through the software developer or publisher.

 Driver related issue

-A computer lock up can also be caused by drivers.
-For example, if there is an issue that exists with your video drivers a computer could lock up while playing a game or displaying any other video.
+A computer lock up can also be caused by outdated or corrupted drivers.
+For example, if there is an issue that exists with your video adapter drivers, your computer could lock up while playing a game.

-First make sure no errors exist in the Windows Device Manager.
-This can be done by opening the Device Manager and verifying that no "Other Devices" are listed and no device has any exclamation mark or red X.
+First, make sure no errors exist in the Windows Device Manager by opening the Device Manager and verifying that no "Other Devices" are listed.
+You also want to check the device list to see if any of them have a yellow exclamation mark or red X next to them.

 Next, make sure you have the latest drivers for all major devices in your computer (video, sound, modem, and network).
-A listing of driver related pages as well as driver related help can be found on our drivers page.
+For a list of driver-related help pages, see our drivers index.

 Operating system related issue